-The flowers welcome the bees for that sweet nectar; I’ve found they show up sooner than expected when I grow flowers.
+The flowers welcome the bees for that sweet nectar; I’ve found they show up sooner than expected when I grow flowers in the garden.

-A couple years ago I added a small rose bed to my garden; I was amazed at the honey bee activity in early spring through late fall.
+A couple years ago I added a small rose bed and I was amazed at the honey bee activity in early spring through late fall.

-This was wonderful because when my green plants began growing the bees had reason to stay and were very busy pollinating everything.
+This is really pretty wonderful because when my green plants began growing the bees have another reason to stick around and they stay pretty busy pollinating everything.
 They found the garden to be a wonderful place to spend a lot of their time.

 Gathering seeds to plant